-- E16.23 All cases and evidence provided must be treated as confidential and a panel may decide to assess cases anonymously. - E16.24 In the event that a student subsequently appeals or makes a complaint any relevant paperwork may be accessed as part of the investigation.
+APPE2.43 All cases and evidence provided must be treated as confidential and a panel may decide to assess cases anonymously.

+APPE2.44 If a student subsequently appeals or makes a complaint any relevant paperwork may be accessed as part of the investigation.